cgarling/StellarTracks.jl/README.md

  ...
 ```

-This package integrates with [BolometricCorrections.jl](https://github.com/cgarling/BolometricCorrections.jl) to support isochrone interpolation with the addition of bolometric corrections.
+This package integrates with [BolometricCorrections.jl](https://github.com/cgarling/BolometricCorrections.jl) to support isochrone interpolation with the addition of bolometric corrections to place the isochrone into an observational photometric system.

 ```julia
 julia> using BolometricCorrections